tvogels/accelerometer-stream/README.md

 Make sure you have the following

 * [node.js](http://nodejs.org/) installed
 * This project in a folder on your PC or Mac.
+(Download using the [Download ZIP] button on the right of this page.)

 ## Usage